m-delfino/influenzanet-setup-guide/README.md

 This is a brief guide to the different repositories present within the scope of Influenzanet.
 It also acts as the WIKI to the major actions - installation, configurations, updates and maintenance; that can be performed with Influenzanet.

-**Note**: We refer to each repository that forms a part of the Influenzanet platform with the term 'service'.
+**NOTE**: We refer to each repository that forms a part of the Influenzanet platform with the term 'service'.
 Even though there is not a one to one correspondence between repositories and services, it helps make our explanation easier.

 First we take a look at the different parts of Influenzanet.
 Here, we use the term repository to specify a "GitHub repository" unless stated otherwise.